 ADM has been in use for 18 years and is proven to be very safe and effective.
 It is used in a variety of surgical procedures such as hernia repair, burn wounds, and soft tissue repair.
 It is often used in treating more dangerous, infected wounds.
 It is thought to be much safer than putting in a prosthetic mesh because it is natural human tissue.

 Acellular Dermal Matrix is a solution to many breast problems resulting from breast implants gone wrong.
-For these reasons and more Dr. Cassileth has had reliable success in using acellular dermal matrix in her breast implant revision surgeries as well as in breast reconstruction.
+For these reasons and more our doctors have had reliable success in using acellular dermal matrix in her breast implant revision surgeries as well as in breast reconstruction.
 If you think that you or someone you know would benefit from fixing a prior breast augmentation with ADM, or are in need of breast reconstruction with beautiful, natural results, please give us call at 310.278.8200 to set up your consultation for breast surgery with ADM.